BackStoryOrg/website/README.md

 Main landing page info is [src/components/Hero.tsx](src/components/Hero.tsx)

+## Contributing

+Before submitting any Pull Requests or Commits, please be sure to run `npm run fix` to ensure your changes match our styling rules

 ## License

 This site template is a commercial product and is licensed under the [Tailwind UI license](https://tailwindui.com/license).